JetBrains/intellij-sdk-docs/basics/architectural_overview/modifying_psi.md

 In some cases, you need to perform a PSI modification and then to perform an operation on the document you've just modified through the PSI (for example, start a live template).
-In this case, you need to call a special method that completes the PSI-based postprocessing (such as formatting) and commits the changes to the document.
+In this case, you need to call a special method that completes the PSI-based post-processing (such as formatting) and commits the changes to the document.
 The method you need to call is called `doPostponedOperationsAndUnblockDocument`, and it's defined in the [`PsiDocumentManager`](upsource:///platform/core-api/src/com/intellij/psi/PsiDocumentManager.java) class.